- GW Home

 - News & Events

 - Faculty And Staff

 The George Washington University is committed to the pursuit of academic excellence and rewards exceptionally qualified students with academic scholarships.
 Recipients of these competitive scholarships represent a wide range of economic, cultural, and geographic backgrounds.
-Unless indicated, applicants are automaticallyconsidered for scholarships as part of the admissions process, and no application is required.
-Students wishing to be considered for need-based financial assistance must submit the Free Application for Federal Student Aid (FAFSA) and the CSS Profile along with other required documents.
+Unless indicated, applicants are automatically considered for scholarships as part of the admissions process, and no application is required.

 While GW offers multiple scholarships and you may meet the qualifications for several, only one can be awarded.
 Some scholarships may require U.S. citizenship.
-Please refer to the international section of this page if you are a non-U.S. citizen.
 Students receiving GW employee benefits are not eligible for the awards listed on this page.